1988 Rugby League World Cup final: Match details

-Despite Queensland having won the 1988 State of Origin series 3–0 over New South Wales earlier in the year and supplying the bulk of the players in The Ashes win over Great Britain, the Maroons only supplied three of Australia's 15 players for the World Cup Final - captain Wally Lewis, Dale Shearer and Allan Langer.
+Despite Queensland having won the 1988 State of Origin series 3–0 over New South Wales earlier in the year and supplying the bulk of the players in The Ashes win over Great Britain, the Maroons only supplied three of Australia's 15 players for the World Cup final - captain Wally Lewis, Dale Shearer and Allan Langer.
 Lewis broke his right forearm in the 15th minute of the game while tackling Tony Iro, the Kiwi winger had tried to duck under Lewis' tackle and Wally's right forearm came into contact with Iro's head.
-With his arm hanging limp affecting his passing (including a pass from dummy half that literally just fell to the ground), Lewis bravely played on for another 25 minutes with the Kiwis targeting him in defence before Terry Lamb came on to replace him.
-Queenslander's missing from Australia's record 70–8 win over Papua New Guinea just over 2 months earlier were Mal Meninga (broken arm), Peter Jackson, Tony Currie, Greg Conescu, Wally Fullerton Smith and reserve forward Paul Vautin.
+With his arm hanging limp affecting his passing (including a pass from dummy half that literally just fell to the ground), Lewis bravely played on for another 25 minutes with the Kiwis targeting him in defence before Terry Lamb came on to replace him while.
+In attack while still on the field, Lewis actually moved out to the wing while Dale Shearer moved infield to play 5/8, during which time he showed his own talent by setting up Langer's second try.
+Queenslanders missing from Australia's record 70–8 win over Papua New Guinea just over 2 months earlier were Mal Meninga (broken arm), Peter Jackson, Tony Currie, Greg Conescu, Wally Fullerton Smith and reserve forward Paul Vautin.
 Lewis later publicly claimed that it was the same as had been the case since State of Origin had started in 1980, Qld wins the series but it was mainly NSW players picked for Australia.
 The Australian team included nine players who had played in the 1988 NSWRL Grand Final a month earlier (4 from premiers Canterbury-Bankstown and 5 from runners up Balmain), plus a further four players who had played in the Finals series.
 Only Wally Lewis and Allan Langer had not played during the NSWRL Finals.

-After taking over the Kangaroos coaching role in 1986 and compiling a 13–2 win–loss record, this would be Don Furner's last game as coach of the Australian team.
+After taking over the Kangaroos coaching role in 1986 and compiling a 13–2 win–loss record, this would be Don Furner's last game as coach of the Australian team as he was retiring from coaching.
 From 1989 the Australian coach would be former test captain and Manly-Warringah's 1987 premiership winning coach Bob Fulton.
+Don Furner would stay involved with the national team, becoming the Chairman of Selectors for the Australian Rugby League.

 Broadcast

-The match was broadcast into Australia by the Nine Network with commentary from Darrell Eastlake, Ray Warren and special comments from five time Sydney premiership winning "Supercoach" Jack Gibson with Michael Cronin, Australia's record test point scorer and a World Cup winner in 1975 and 1977, the sideline reporter.
+The match was broadcast into Australia by the Nine Network with commentary from Darrell Eastlake, Ray Warren and special comments from five time Sydney premiership winning "Supercoach" Jack Gibson with Michael Cronin, Australia's then record test point scorer and a World Cup winner in 1975 and 1977, the sideline reporter.

+Locally the game was televised by Television New Zealand with commentary provided by Tony Palmer and former Kiwis fullback, 19 test veteran Gary Kemble.